ishiharaf/mg/CONTRIBUTING.md

 If you have a name like `Eduardo di Capua` and you're known as `Di Capua`, then the `first` name should be `Eduardo` and the `last` name should be `di Capua`.
 If you are known as `Capua`, then the `first` name should be `Eduardo di` and the `last` name should be just `Capua`.

 ### Date of Birth/Death
 If the year is uncertain, add `c` (circa) before the date in the `yyyy` field.
 If more than one year is available, pick the oldest one and add `c` before the date.
+If someone has a `fl.` next to the date of birth, add `f` before the date.

 ```json
 {"year": "178?"} or anything including a "?" is invalid